gabrielaortiz6/schedule-maker/README.md

 ## Link to Deployed Website
 [Link to deployed website](https://gabrielaortiz6.github.io/schedule-maker/)

+## Note: Code Source
+On lines 12-18 in the script.js file, the Object.entries portion of the code was found on the forum Stack Overflow.
+Instructor assisted with line 20-22 of script.js.
+The ".match" on line 43 on script.js was also found on Stack Overflow.

 - - -
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.